M64GitHub/movy/doc/RenderSurface.md

 ## Text Y-Coordinate Rule

 **Text MUST be placed on EVEN y coordinates only!**

+This means when you have text on a surface: you must place that surface in steps of 2 on an even Y coordinate!
+Moving such surfaces verticall pixel by pixel, will result in artefacts on the odd coordinates.
+I currently have no good concept of how to improve this.

 Due to movy's half-block rendering system, each terminal line displays **two pixel rows** stacked vertically.
 Text characters occupy a full line, which starts at an "upper block" position.